mmul-it/training/Building-Castles/DevSecOps-Pipeline-Requirements.md

 # Lab | Set the requirements

+This lab defines the requirements for the entire lab that will be used during the Building Castles course.

 ## Docker

 Docker is a requirement for all the exercises and the entire DevSecOps